 There are three great bits of news for anyone planning to visit Kuala Lumpur (or indeed Singapore, which is only 185 miles away, airport to airport):

 1. Malaysia Airlines is flying these out of Heathrow:

 with the London route being the first to receive the A380.
-This slide show shows the very impressive First Class and business class product available, which looks like it could be better than the BA offering.
+This page shows the very impressive First Class and business class product available, which looks like it could be better than the BA offering.